alcastrob/throughputChallenge/readme.md

 This project tries to defeat a benchmark communicating two separare processes: one written in dotnet core 3.1 producing data, and another one, written in python 3.7, consuming these data.

-The producer process is generating data items of 1,700 double numbers.
+The producer process simulates to generate a bitmap of 1,700 pixels, with a pixel depth of 5 floats (or 160 bits/pixel).
 The consumer must ingest this information as fast as possible.

-The record to break is ingest 300K doubles values (or 177 data items)
+The record to break is ingest **265 bitmaps of 1,700 pixels of 160 bits** in 30 seconds, (around 9M doubles values).
+To reach that level, **the average ingest must be around 9 bitmaps per second**.

 Both processes will run on a 8 core server.
 You can see full details of the instance in this image:
 ![Server configuration](/img/server_conf.png)